nasa/fprime/Svc/ComStub/docs/sdd.md

 implementation (i.e. a component managing a specific radio) once ready.
 As long as any communication implementation implements the communication adapter interface it can drop in and work with the standard F´ uplink and downlink setup.

-`Svc::ComStub` delegates to a `Drv.ByteStreamDriver` in order to send and receive data through the driver inteface.
+`Svc::ComStub` delegates to a `Drv.ByteStreamDriver` in order to send and receive data through the driver interface.

 ## 2. Assumptions